 Coastal Store & Café

 A record store-cum-café, this is the place for music-lovers who like their local and underground acts loud and on display – they have a wall full of CDs and vinyl.
-Enjoy your late night coffee while browsing through obscure local band albums (hopefully there’s a Spiral Kinetic Circus debut there somewhere) and letting your inner music nerd geek out.
+Enjoy your late night or early noon coffee while browsing through obscure local, Thai and Indonesian band albums and letting your inner music nerd geek out.
 And if you’re lucky, you get to see intimate live performances.

 What do you think about when you see all that sand on the beach?
 That’s right, sugar.
 Kula Cakes can help you with your sweet-tooth.
 This cute, side-of-the-road store is perfect for your Instagram feed.
 Not to mention, the desserts that they served are delicious.
 Trust us on this.
 Just pick anything and we promise that you’ll be thinking about these sweets a week after.
 If you’re too overwhelmed by the sweet sand, err, sugar, then just pick up the mango cheese-cake and get ready to cry out of happiness.